rust-lang-ru/book/rustbook-en/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 Let’s return to the example in Listing 7-1.
 How do we call the `add_to_waitlist` function?
 This is the same as asking, what’s the path of the `add_to_waitlist` function?
-In Listing 7-3, we simplified our code a bit by removing some of the modules and functions.
+Listing 7-3 contains Listing 7-1 with some of the modules and functions removed.
 We’ll show two ways to call the `add_to_waitlist` function from a new function `eat_at_restaurant` defined in the crate root.
 The `eat_at_restaurant` function is part of our library crate’s public API, so we mark it with the `pub` keyword.
-In the [”Exposing Paths with the `pub` Keyword”][pub]<!-- ignore --> section, we’ll go into more detail about `pub`.
+In the [“Exposing Paths with the `pub` Keyword”][pub]<!-- ignore --> section, we’ll go into more detail about `pub`.
 Note that this example won’t compile just yet; we’ll explain why in a bit.